2024 United States drone sightings: State and local investigations

 State and local authorities launched their own inquiries and deployed detection technologies to address the surge in reports.
 In early December, law enforcement officials in New Jersey raised concerns regarding drones.
 Bridgewater Police Chief John Mitzak stated on December 13 that many of the sightings involved misidentified manned aircraft.
-Several days later, Governor Phil Murphy reported that deployed drone-detecting devices had found scant evidence of threats.
+Several days later, Governor Phil Murphy said that deployed drone-detecting devices had found scant evidence of threats.
 In New York City, the police received about 120 calls reporting drones during the weekend of December 14–15, surpassing all calls received in the previous month.
-Upon investigation, many of these reports were found to be misidentifications of manned aircraft, meteor showers, or Venus.
+Upon investigation, many of these sightings were found to be misidentifications of manned aircraft, meteor showers, or Venus.
 In some instances, hobbyist drones flown in response to rumors of anomalous drones led to further reports of unusual activity.
-In response to these events, New York Governor Kathy Hochul announced on December 15 that the federal government would provide New York with a drone detection system.
+In response to these events, Hochul announced on December 15 that the federal government would provide New York with a drone detection system.
 Chuck Schumer, the US Senator from New York, also requested a similar system for New Jersey.

 The Connecticut State Police announced the deployment of drone detection systems in response to sightings on December 13, specifically in Fairfield County.
-State police also reported that most sightings appeared to be manned aircraft or legal private-sector drones.
+State police added that most sightings appeared to be manned aircraft or legal private-sector drones.
 Connecticut Governor Ned Lamont noted that one sighted drone was likely a Frontier Airlines aircraft since it displayed the airline's logo.
 Governors Maura Healey of Massachusetts and Glenn Youngkin of Virginia confirmed state investigations into the increasing sightings on December 14, with Youngkin citing concerns over national security and critical infrastructure.
 Pennsylvania Governor Josh Shapiro ordered Pennsylvania State Police to investigate the sightings, and confirmed law enforcement would use helicopters to pursue and determine the drones' origin and purpose.